 Students will formally present their completed Honors project to the faculty, staff, Board of Trustees and students.
-Prerequisite: Satisfactory completion of HONR 102 with a grade of B (3.5) or higher.
+An honors student must participate in a minimum of 12 hours of approved service learning activities.
+Service learning can take place in many forms but should incorporate some aspect of the student's project (where possible) and make use of their specific skills to benefit the community in which the student resides.
+Prerequisite: Satisfactory completion of HONR 201 with a grade of B (3.5) or higher.
 Admission and good standing in the Honors program.